yoshuawuyts/validate-formdata/README.md

 Return a `window.FormData` instance from the form.
 Can be used to send Multipart data into an XHR request.
 Make sure `state.valid` is `true` before calling this.

+### `validator.changed`
+Check if the form has changed to determine if it should be re-rendered.
+An example of a change is: "the form didn't have an error, and now it does."
+This value will be `false` if only new data was added.

 ## See Also
 - [yoshuawuyts/formdata-to-object](https://github.com/yoshuawuyts/formdata-to-object/)